kahnchana/RNN/README.md

 This is needed because our batch size is greater than one.
 If we don't do this, we have to use a batch size of one.
 I have used normal gradient descent, using the entire batch at once (we have only around a 1000 cases and error falls down fast).

 The dataset had 1531 videos; 1072 are taken for training and 459 for testing.
-The x_train is made of size 1531x59x1000.
+The x_train is made of size 1072x59x1000.
-The y_train is made of size 1531 (the loss function used require 1-D tensors: this is not supported in matlab, so reshaped on torch).
+The y_train is made of size 1072 (the loss function used requires 1-D tensors: this is not supported in matlab, so reshaped on torch).
 The x_test is made of size 459x59x1000.
 The y_test is made of size 459.

 This is fed into the database using a function in rand_data.lua.
-The data given for this are four matrices of size 1531x59x1000 (x_train), 1531x1 (y_train), 459x59x1000 (x_test) and 459x1 (y_test).
+The data given for this are four matrices of size 1072x59x1000 (x_train), 1072x1 (y_train), 459x59x1000 (x_test) and 459x1 (y_test).
 These are in .mat format.
 These should be input to the function getData in rand_data.lua.

+Also, when running the test, the x_test tensor is expanded to size 1072x59x1000 (from 459x59x1000).
+The additional cells can be filled with anything since they're not used.
+This is done because the RNN model is shaped to take in data of size 1072x59x1000.
+It's easier to just resize this and discard additional data instead of resizing entire RNN (which has to be done after training: so I'm not sure how to do this without affecting the trained weights).